 A "hip pointer" is an injury that occurs from a blunt impact on the point of the hip called the "iliac crest".
 This type of injury is common among football players but can occur in players of all sports.

-What are the symptoms?
+What are the symptoms of a hip pointer?

 What makes a blunt force injury unique is the major symptoms occur in the soft tissue more than in the bone.
-This can be seen as significant bruising and swelling of the soft tissue surrounding the bone, as well as the formation of something called a "hematoma”.
+This can be seen as significant bruising and swelling of the soft tissue surrounding the bone, as well as the formation of something called a "hematoma."
 Hematoma is the medical designation for burst blood vessels that bleed subcutaneously (under the skin), resulting in severe bruising and swelling.
 While a hip pointer may, at first, appear as simply a large bruise, it is important to have it examined by a medical professional to ensure that there is no neurological compromise or nerve damage lingering from the impact.
 Sometimes, referral to an orthopedic surgeon is needed to further investigate neurological deficits.

-How is it treated?
+How is a hip pointer treated?

 Stay current on the health insight that makes a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.